corestoreio/caddy-esi/README.md

 ```

 Please be aware that this file must be stored securely on the hard drive and
 that the owner of the Caddy process can read it.
+Other resource credential
+loading options might be added in the future.

 The further usage of configuration gets explained in the ESI tag documentation.